locoframework/loco-rails/README.md

 ### 7. Client-side form validation for free

-If you'll define validations in JavaScript model and you'll use instance of `App.UI.Form` class for handling form, then you'll get form validation, instantly.
+If you define validations in JavaScript model and use instance of `App.UI.Form` class for form handling, then you'll get form validation, instantly.
 By the way, front-end validations are very similiar to the back-end ones.
 You can define them nearly by *copy-paste*.

 ## Dependencies